opf/openproject/docs/development/running-tests/README.md

 1. **Compliance with WCAG**: Standards exists to ensure and implement means of accessible interactions for all users.
 2. **Universal usability**: Application is functional and provides a good user experience for people with disabilities, including those who use assistive technologies.
 3. **Text-to-Speech and Speech-to-Text**: Compatibility with screen readers and voice-command software to assist visually impaired and mobility-challenged users.
-4. **Navigational Ease**: Application can be effectively navigated using only a keyboard, without requiring a mouse.
+4. **Navigational ease**: Application can be effectively navigated using only a keyboard, without requiring a mouse.
-5. **Contrast and Readability**: Test text contrast, size, and spacing to ensure readability for users with visual impairments.
+5. **Contrast and readability**: Test text contrast, size, and spacing to ensure readability for users with visual impairments.